Short Sandringham: Post-war conversions

-Even prior to the end of the conflict, it has been identified that, while the converted Sunderlands had proved to be successful, there were areas for improvement.
+Even prior to the end of the conflict, it had been identified that, while the converted Sunderlands had proved to be successful, there were areas for improvement.
 Specifically, the temporary and somewhat basic fairings implemented to cover turret positions could be replaced by more sophisticated low-drag counterparts to improve aerodynamic efficiency.
-Deciding to proceed with this work, in November 1945, Shorts flew a thus refined conversion of BOAC's Sunderlands from their Rochester works.
-Along with the revised low-drag fairings on both the nose and tail, it benefitted from a refurbished interior; this flying boat was referred to as the Sandringham; it subsequently became known as the Sandringham 1 to distinguish it from the more advanced conversions which later followed it.
+Deciding to proceed with this work, in November 1945, Shorts thus flew a refined conversion of BOAC's Sunderlands from their Rochester works.
+The conversions commenced with removal of their armaments and military fittings, removal of the bow and stern sections and then removal of the paint down to the bare metal before the extent of the corrosion was assessed and treated before reskinning of a considerable amount of the below waterline structure to restore its watertightness.
+Along with the revised low-drag fairings that were installed on both the nose and tail, a refurbished interior was installed.
+This flying boat was referred to as the Sandringham; it subsequently became known as the Sandringham 1 to distinguish it from the more advanced conversions which had interiors customized to each customer, which followed it.

 During January 1946, a certificate of airworthiness was issued for the Sandringham I, it entered service with BOAC in June of that year after completing operational trials with RAF Transport Command.
 Around this time, BOAC opted to have all of its Sunderlands refurbished to a standard akin to contemporary airliners.
 Shorts had envisioned BOAC issuing a prompt order for Sandringhams, but the first order for the type came from the Argentine airline Compañía Argentina de Aeronavegación Dodero instead.
-The airline had been keen to procure Sunderlands were its South American intercity routes, and had been impressed by information provided by Shorts on the Sandringham conversation.
+The airline had been keen to procure Sunderlands for its South American intercity routes, and had been impressed by information provided by Shorts on the Sandringham conversion.
 Ordered in two batches, one for short-haul routes and the other for longer distances, the first Sandringham II was launched to great ceremony at Belfast on 17 November 1945.

 There were several differences between the Sandringham I and the following production flying boats.
 While the first prototype had retained the Pegasus engines, common to both the Sunderland III and Hythe, later models of the Sandringham, which were converted by Short and Harland Ltd at Belfast Harbour, were based on the later Sunderland V, which were instead powered by Pratt & Whitney "Twin Wasp" engines.
 Every Sandringham was converted from surplus Sunderlands that had been formerly operated by RAF Coastal Command.

 During 1963, an additional conversion of a former Royal New Zealand Air Force Sunderland V was carried out by Ansett to a similar standard to the Sandringham.
 This aircraft, named Islander, was fitted with a 43-seat interior.
 Its conversion had been necessitated following the loss of an earlier Sandringham due to a cyclone that had torn it from its moorings.